mjtlx/Piico_info/README.md

 53 0x35 PiicoDev Ultrasonic Rangefinder Module
    vvv Possible conflict vvv
 53 0x35 PiicoDev Potentiometer (Rotary)

+>> The what_is() function can also use the external dictionary
+>> what_is(83, 'long', extern_list) -- add the external list to the function call
+83 0x53 PiicoDev Air Quality Sensor ENS160 (ASW off)
+   vvv Possible EXTERNAL conflict vvv
+83 0x53 Adafruit LTR390 Ambient Light-UV Sensor

 >> show_all()
 8 0x8 RGB LED Module